effectfully/STLC/README.md

 # HMTS-in-Agda

-It's a Hindley-Milner type system in Agda.
+It's a Hindley-Milner (some day) type system in Agda.
 We have untyped terms:

 ```
 data Syntax n : Set where